Australia & New Zealand 39 Day RV Caravan

 We turn inland and it’s only a short drive to one of New Zealand’s most popular and picturesque destinations – Queenstown, located on the shores of Lake Wakatipu and surrounded by The Remarkables, magnificent mountain peaks.
 We ride up one of them on a gondola, marveling at the stunning views.
 And there’s more fun ahead – we come back down in a thrilling gravity-fueled luge ride!

 We cross renowned Haast Pass to begin our drive up the rugged but beautiful west coast of the island.
 We stop at Franz Josef Glacier, where we can either walk or drive right to the glacier’s base.
-Fantasy has left time for an optional helicopter flight with amazing views of the glaciers – as well as Mt.
+Fantasy has left time for an optional helicopter flight with amazing views of the glaciers, Mt.
 Cook to the east and the stunning coastline to the west.

-We continue on to Lake Taupo – New Zealand’s largest lake, and where we may opt to take a rapids jet boat ride.
+We continue on to Lake Taupo, New Zealand’s largest lake, where we may opt to take a rapids jet-boat ride.
 (After all, jet boats were invented in New Zealand!)
-On the way to New Zealand’s ‘coolest hot spot’ Rotorua, we stop at Huka Falls for a guided boat cruise and visit Wai-O-Tapu Thermal Wonderland, New Zealand’s most colorful volcanic area where we’ll see all kinds of geothermal activity.
-Surrounded by volcanic crater lakes, spouting geysers, bubbling mud pools and hissing fumaroles the town of Rotorua has attracted visitors from all over the world since the early 1800s’.
+On the way to New Zealand’s ‘coolest hot spot,’ Rotorua, we stop at Huka Falls for a guided boat cruise and a visit to Wai-O-Tapu Thermal Wonderland, New Zealand’s most colorful volcanic area, where we’ll see all kinds of geothermal activity.
+Surrounded by volcanic crater lakes, spouting geysers, bubbling mud pools and hissing fumaroles, the town of Rotorua has attracted visitors from all over the world since the early 1800s.
 Here, we’ll marvel at the abilities of working sheep dogs at the Agrodome Farm Show and learn how wool is processed from the sheep’s back eventually to our own.
 That evening, we’ll enjoy a traditional Maori Cultural Show and traditional feast prepared in Hangi style.

 New Zealand’s natural wonders never cease, and we move on to Waitomo, where we tour the Ruakuri Glow Worm Cave, weaving our way through natural vast caverns and getting up close to glowworms, limestone formations, underground rivers, hidden waterfalls and sacred Maori sites.

-We begin to experience a more tropical climate as we head north to Orewa Beach, spending the night at our campground located right on the beach.
+We begin to experience a more tropical climate as we head north to Orewa Beach, spending the night at our campground right on the beach.
 And then it’s on to Paihia.
-We visit the Maori Treaty Grounds with panoramic views of the Bay of Islands and stop at the Treaty House, a carved Maori meeting house and New Zealand’s most important historic site as this is where the Treaty of Waitangi, the country’s founding document was signed in 1840.
+We visit the Maori Treaty Grounds with panoramic views of the Bay of Islands and stop at the Treaty House, a carved Maori meeting house and New Zealand’s most important historic site This is where the Treaty of Waitangi, the country’s founding document, was signed in 1840.
 The world’s largest war canoe also resides on the grounds.

-The following day we board the Koranda Scenic Railway and travel to The Wet Tropics, a World Heritage-Listed lush rainforest with 1200+ species of flowering plants, 800 different rainforest trees, spectacular orchids, tumbling waterfalls and hundreds of unique animal species.
+The following day we board the Koranda Scenic Railway and travel to The Wet Tropics (a World Heritage site), a rainforest with 1,200+ species of flowering plants, 800 different rainforest trees, spectacular orchids, tumbling waterfalls and hundreds of unique animal species.
 Next, we board gondolas to glide above the rainforest canopy aboard the Skyrail, truly becoming a part of the rainforest environment.

 We stop for lunch at the Tjapukai Aboriginal Cultural Park, where we witness indigenous performers bring the world’s oldest living culture to life through their traditional dance, art and demonstrations.

-As we drive down the gorgeous Sunshine Coast, we stop at South West Rocks and visit the Trial Bay Gaol, a prison which opened in this beautiful setting in 1886.
-Originally, the thought was that prisoners would construct a breakwater making the area a safe harbor between Sydney and Brisbane.
-Unfortunately the plan failed, but the prison remained and today is a picturesque museum.
-We temporarily leave the coastline, turning inland to Blackheath located in the magnificent Blue Mountains.
-We ride the world’s steepest passenger incline railway into an ancient rainforest to overlook the Three Sisters rock formations and get even more scenic views from a glass floored gondola suspended above the steep gorge.
+As we drive down the gorgeous Sunshine Coast, we stop at South West Rocks and visit the Trial Bay Gaol, a prison that opened in this beautiful setting in 1886.
+Originally, the thought was that prisoners would construct a breakwater, making the area a safe harbor between Sydney and Brisbane.
+Unfortunately the plan failed, but the prison remained and is today a picturesque museum.
+We temporarily leave the coastline, turning inland to Blackheath in the magnificent Blue Mountains.
+We ride the world’s steepest passenger incline railway into an ancient rainforest to overlook the Three Sisters rock formations and get even more scenic views from a glass-floored gondola suspended above the steep gorge.

-Our final destination is Sydney, where we return our rental rigs and spend three nights in a first class hotel.
-We enjoy a guided tour of Australia’s largest city, including visits to the iconic Sydney Harbor Bridge, the golden sands of Bondi Beach and the perfect picture spot – Mrs. MacQuarie’s chair – a great viewing point of Sydney Harbor, the Sydney Opera House and the Sydney Harbor Bridge.
+Our final destination is Sydney, where we return our rental rigs and spend three nights in a first-class hotel.
+We enjoy a guided tour of Australia’s largest city, including visits to the iconic Sydney Harbor Bridge, the golden sands of Bondi Beach and the perfect-picture spot – Mrs. Macquarie’s chair – a great viewing point of Sydney Harbor and the Sydney Opera House.
 The chair itself is a sandstone rock cut into the shape of a bench.
 Mrs. Macquarie was the homesick wife of Major General Lachlan Macquarie, Governor of New South Wales from 1810 to 1821.
 It is rumored that she would sit on the rock and watch for ships arriving from England.

-We look at this fabled city from a new perspective when we enjoy lunch aboard a harbor cruise, and then stop to tour the Sydney Opera House, one of the most recognizable landmarks in the world and where more than 1600 concerts, operas, plays and ballets are performed each year.
+We look at this fabled city from a new perspective when we enjoy lunch aboard a harbor cruise, stopping to tour the Sydney Opera House, one of the most recognizable landmarks in the world and where more than 1,600 concerts, operas, plays and ballets are performed each year.

 We’re left with time to further explore this exciting city on our final day of the tour.
 Some of the braver souls in the group may opt to climb the Sydney Harbor Bridge.
 But we will all gather together for our Farewell Dinner, where we can relive our experiences Down Under before flying home.